gl00mt1t4n/omni-new/Documentation/DEVLOG.md

 ## KNOWN ISSUES
 - Minor: No function to effectively remove wallets or tokens from the list
+- Minor: woi_data.py has a function to filter 'active/good' wallets, which should have been in gmgn.py
+- Minor: woi_data.py also has the pipeline function, which should be written in a pipeline file (not just called in the pipeline file)

 ### 14-15 May 2025
 - Finished modular sqlite layer